![]() |

 In the keyword, Title and Speaker fields you can search for a word, several words or a phrase.

-use quotation marks to define the phrase e.g.:
+To search for a phrase, use quotation marks to define the phrase e.g.:

 " early voting results "